CoinCulture/agnes/README.md

+# Agnes

+Agnes is a BFT state-machine replication engine written in Rust.
+It uses the Tendermint consensus algorithm.

+## Code Structure

+The code is designed to be highly modular.
+Each module has a minimal number of concerns.
+An explicit goal is for algorithms and data structures to be as decoupled as possible from the structure of data sent on the wire to peers.
+This should greatly facilitate testing by reducing the size of the object graphs necessary to test core componentry.
+For instance, signature validation and proposer selection should not be required for testing the logic of the consensus state machine.

-# Tendermint Consensus State Machine
+## Consensus State Machine

-This is an implementation of the Tendermint Consensus State Machine as specified in the [paper](https://arxiv.org/pdf/1807.04938.pdf).
+The Consensus State Machine is an implementation of the Tendermint algorithm as specified in the [paper](https://arxiv.org/pdf/1807.04938.pdf).
 The state machine structure was inspired by the blog post, [Pretty State Machine Patterns in Rust](https://hoverbear.org/2016/10/12/rust-state-machine-pattern/) and a [variation derived from it](https://www.reddit.com/r/rust/comments/57ccds/pretty_state_machine_patterns_in_rust/d8rhwq4/).